prebid/prebid.github.io/adops/setting-up-prebid-video-in-dfp.md

 ![GAM Video Creative Setup](/assets/images/ad-ops/gam-sbs/appnexus_vast_tag.png)

 {:start="7"}
+7. If you're using jsdelivr, set your **Associated ad technology provider**:

+{% include /adops/adops-creative-declaration.html %}

+{:start="8"}
-7. Click **Save and preview**.
+8. Click **Save and preview**.

 ## Multiple Cache Locations

 If you're utilizing any bidders that cache their own VAST, you have two options:

 - If you're using Prebid.js 4.28 or later, your engineers can specify the [ignoreBidderCacheKey](/dev-docs/publisher-api-reference/setConfig.html#setConfig-vast-cache) option on `setConfig({cache})`.
 This will cause the browser to generate a VAST wrapper and cache it in your standard location.
 Then you can use the instructions above for "Single Cache Location".
 The tradeoff is that this approach requires the video player to unwrap one extra level of VAST.
 - Utilize creative-level targeting in the ad server.
 See [GAM with Prebid Step by Step](/adops/step-by-step.html#creative-level-targeting) for details.
-In this case, you'll target on the `hb_bidder` key with a value of the bidder whose VAST is associated with that creative.
+In this case, you'll target on the `hb_bidder` or `hb_bidder_BIDDERCODE` (replacing BIDDERCODE with the code for your bidder) key with a value of the bidder whose VAST is associated with that creative.

 ## Further Reading